edamametechnologies/edamame_posture_action/README.md

 - When you need fine-grained control over whitelist entries
 - Legacy projects with complex network requirements (use manual whitelist management instead)

+### Requirements

+**Authentication**: Connected mode is recommended (provide `edamame_user`, `edamame_domain`, `edamame_pin`) when:
+- Your organization has IP allow lists enabled on GitHub
+- You need reliable artifact download/upload
+- You want access control integration

+**Alternative**: Disconnected mode (`disconnected_mode: true`) works for auto-whitelist if:
+- No IP allow lists restrict artifact access
+- Using public repositories
+- Artifacts can be downloaded without authentication issues

 ### Monitoring Progress

 The action provides clear status updates in workflow logs: